balancer/docs/docs/concepts/overview/basics.md

 - Managed pools that allow customizable parameters
 - Entire protocols to be built on top (ex: Gyroscope)

 All of the aggregate liquidity is then easily accessilbe for traders, aggregators, and arbitraugers.
 The Balancer [Vault](/concepts/vault) optimizes batching and path logic so that gas costs and capital requirements remain extremely low.
+Each individual pool and project built on top benefits from the global liquidity within Balancer that brings deep liquidity for base assets and opens up swap paths.

 ## Who uses Balancer?